privacypass/challenge-bypass-extension/docs/CONFIG.md

 For example, the CF config (id=1) uses the following parameters:

-- "query-param": for identifying requests based on the URL query parameters
+- `"query-param"`: for identifying requests based on the URL query parameters
-- "body-param": for identifying requests based on HTTP request body parameters
+- `"body-param"`: for replaying important parameters that part of the request body
-- "post-processed": for identifying requests that have already been processed by the WebRequest API
+- `"post-processed"`: for identifying requests that have already been processed by the WebRequest API

 ### config\["cookies"\]